lwthompson2/UDPEvents/README.md

 On Linux the `.zip` file contains a dynamic library file called `UDPEvents.so` file.
 This is the plugin.

-Copy the `UDPEvents.so` into the `plugins/` subdir of your Open Ephys GUI installation.
+Copy `UDPEvents.so` into the `plugins/` subdir of your Open Ephys GUI installation.
 You might need to figure out where this is.
-For example, using the [official Ubuntu installer](https://open-ephys.github.io/gui-docs/User-Manual/Installing-the-GUI.html) this `plugins/` subdir ended up at `/usr/local/bin/open-ephys-gui/plugins/`.
+For example, using the [official Ubuntu installer](https://open-ephys.github.io/gui-docs/User-Manual/Installing-the-GUI.html#linux) this `plugins/` subdir ended up at `/usr/local/bin/open-ephys-gui/plugins/`.

-So a copy command like this shoudl work:
+So a copy command like this should work:

 ```
 sudo cp UDPEvents.so /usr/local/bin/open-ephys-gui/plugins/